kupresanin99/Project423/README.md

 	8. Upon training completion, you must enter the gambling lines manually.
 		a.
 You can just make up numbers here - it doesn't affect the predictions.
 		b.
 If you'd like to input actual lines, I used http://www.vegasinsider.com/mlb/scoreboard/
 		c.
-Entering the gambling lines has no impact on the predictions "customers" can view on the web.
+Gambling lines have no impact on the predictions "customers" can view on the web.
 	9. Once gambling lines are input, the website will be updated with today's predictions.
 	10. Before training and entering lines, the graders will see results through 6/10 on my webpage.
 	11. After training and enter lines, graders will see one additional day of predictions on the web.